voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.86.5 is scheduled for 8/2/2023 between 3:30pm and 4:30pm CST

+This release enables higher number of replicas for autoscaling.

+It is just a configuration change.

 ### Maintenance release 1.86.4 is scheduled for 7/28/2023 between noon and 2pm CST

 Changes related to Integrity of Processing (fixes)